cipilie/Copenhagen/README.md

-I just uploaded a new sript on github, I will explain later what iti is doing.
+I just uploaded a new sript on github, I will explain later what it is doing.
 # Copenhagen